Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

-Sometimes localized swelling or 'trauma' from the surgery, or the effects of anesthesia or strong pain-killers, can cause your dog to lose control of her bladder for a few hours, or a few days after surgery.
+Sometimes localized swelling or 'trauma' from surgery, or the effects of anesthesia or strong pain-killers, can cause your dog to lose control of her bladder for a few hours, or a few days after surgery.

 This is temporary and your girl should be back to normal soon.

-BUT, in other cases the change in hormone levels (drop in estrogen) can be behind the sudden leaky faucet.
+In other cases the change in hormone levels (drop in estrogen) can be behind the sudden leaky faucet.